Innovation Champion Bootcamp

 Overview

-The Innovation Champion Bootcamp is a one-day, experiential learning program designed to build innovation capability and community across a distributed network of Innovation Champions.
+The Innovation Champion Bootcamp is an experiential learning program designed to help teams practice innovation behaviors, build shared language, and strengthen community across a distributed network of Innovation Champions.

-The organization had developed an Innovation Playbook, but lacked a way for people to meaningfully understand, practice, and apply it in their day-to-day work.
-At the same time, many Innovation Champions had never met in person, making it difficult to build trust and a shared sense of purpose.
+While the organization had developed an Innovation Playbook, people lacked opportunities to actively apply it in their day-to-day work.
+At the same time, many Innovation Champions had never met in person, making it difficult to build trust and alignment across offices.

 Impact

-The Bootcamp transformed the Innovation Playbook from a static framework into a lived, shared experience.
+The Bootcamp transformed the Innovation Playbook from a static framework into a shared organizational language and repeatable learning model.

 Enabled 30 Innovation Champions across global offices